Non-stop flights to Bangkok (BKK)

 From Krabi, there are 4 airlines that have direct services to Bangkok, which are Bangkok Airways, Thai AirAsia, Thai Airways (Star Alliance) and Thai Vietjet Air.

-From Surat Thani, the only airline with direct flights is Thai Vietjet Air.
+From Surat Thani, you can fly non-stop with Thai AirAsia or Thai Vietjet Air.

 Alternative airports near Bangkok